This page contains links to resources to aid in assessment of Student Learning Outcomes at the post secondary level.

 Non-degree Programs include "stand-alone" minors.
 A stand-alone minor is a minor that can be earned in a program that does not offer an undergraduates degree with a major in that discipline (for example, a student can earn a minor in Military Science students but cannot complete a bachelor's degree with a major in Military Science).
 Program level student learning outcomes (SLOs) and curriculum maps for stand-alone minors must be posted on the Institutional Effectiveness website.

 Students can also earn a minor in a discipline that also offers a major (e.g., History).
 Because courses used to complete these minors are a subset of courses used to complete a major, the SLOs for the minor must be a subset of the SLOs described on the Academic Learning Compact.
 Therefore, these minors do not post SLOs for the minor.

 Adelman (2015) and Stanny (2016) provide collections of verbs that help writers create learning outcomes that describe measurable skills.
 The progression of thinking skills described in Bloom’s taxonomy creates a useful framework that can help faculty write student learning outcomes for assignments, courses, and programs that capture the level expertise we expect students to attain when they complete undergraduate courses/programs compared to graduate courses/programs.
 However, the level of expertise described in an SLO depends on both the level of Bloom’s taxonomy associated with the verb selected and the intellectual demands posed by the disciplinary content described.

-- Writing Learning Outcomes - University of Southern California, Center for Excellence in Teaching
+Writing Learning Outcomes (PDF) - University of Southern California, Center for Excellence in Teaching

 UWF Academic Policies, Procedures, and Guidelines for BOG regulations and reports on Academic Learning Compacts.
 Resource for faculty who prepare or renew curriculum change requests for academic courses, programs, and certificates.